sameem97/tech501-week-2/mongo_db_deployment/README.md

         pm2 start app.js
         ```

 4. Confirm app and db posts load up.
+Start ping.
+    - SSH into the app vm and start ping in the background to the db.

 5. Create the NVA vm
     - Name: tech501-sameem-in-3-subnet-sparta-app-nva